Made from pasteurized cow's milk

 Alternative spellings: Västerbotten

-In 1872, Eleonora Lindstrom of Sweden discovered the recipe of Västerbottensost by accident when the milk was left to curdle longer than needed.
-Today, it is produced only by Norrmejerier Swedish dairy company at their Burträsk farm.
+In 1872, Eleonora Lindstrom of Sweden accidentally discovered the recipe of Västerbottensost when the milk was left to curdle longer than needed.
+It is produced only by the Norrmejerier Swedish dairy company at their Burträsk farm.
 The Swedes salute it as the “Emperor of cheeses”.

 Västerbottensost is a hard, granular cheese with a distinct character and powerful aromatic aroma.
-The taste is said to be similar to Parmesan cheese; salty but with sweeter notes.
+The taste is similar to Parmesan cheese, salty but with sweeter notes.
 Also, the texture is crumblier than an Italian Parmigianino Reggiano.
-It is a slow-maturing cheese with a ripening period of a minimum one year.
+It is a slow-maturing cheese with a minimum of a one-year ripening period.
 Light yellow in colour, Västerbottensost is a full-fat cheese containing 31% fat.
-Since the production is limited, it is twice as expensive compared to other aged cheeses.
+Since the production is limited, it is twice as expensive as other aged cheeses.
 It is usually produced in the shape of a wheel, with smooth, yellow waxed rind.

-Swedish enjoy this cheese at August crayfish parties and is a must-have ingredient in the highly popular Västerbotten cheese pie.
+Swedish enjoy this cheese at August crayfish parties, and it is a must ingredient in the highly popular Västerbotten cheese pie.